romainl/idiomatic-vimrc/README.md

 ## SUGGESTED MINIMAL SETTINGS FOR PROGRAMMING

+The snippet below is merely a suggestion.
+How you customise your tools is entirely dependant on a) what you use them for and b) how well you know them, so YMMV.

     " Enabling filetype support provides filetype-specific indenting, " syntax highlighting, omni-completion and other useful settings.